Fred Noonan: Earhart world flight and disappearance

 On March 13, 1937, Noonan's name appeared for the first time in the press as a member of Earhart's crew.
 On March 16, the first attempt was delayed due to weather conditions, and Noonan, having had a chance to assess the plane's navigational equipment, had identified a major deficiency in the flight's preparations.
 As described in a Time magazine article later that summer, Noonan was "dismayed to discover that there was nothing with which to take celestial bearings except an ordinary ship sextant.
 He remedied that by borrowing a modern bubble octant designed especially for airplane navigation."
 Modern bubble octants were expensive, and Noonan apparently did not own one himself.
 It is equally apparent that he was unwilling or unable to borrow one from his former employer, even though Pan American had a major terminal in Alameda.
 The octant was safely aboard when the flight began on March 17 with a record-breaking flight from Burbank, California, to Honolulu.
 On March 19, Noonan sent a telegram to Mary: "Leaving 1:30 AM your time.
 Amelia has asked me to continue with her at least as far as Darwin, Australia and possibly around before I can return from Australia.
 I love you, Fred."
 The next day, while the Electra was taking off to begin its second leg to Howland Island, its wing clipped the ground.
 Earhart cut an engine off to maintain balance, the aircraft ground looped, and its landing gear collapsed.
 Although there were no injuries, the Lockheed Electra had to be shipped back to Los Angeles by sea for expensive repairs.
 One week later, on March 27, Fred and Mary were married in Yuma, Arizona.
 According to newspaper accounts, the couple planned to settle in Oakland but would "spend a brief honeymoon in Hollywood as Noonan is now engaged with Miss Earhart in preparing plans for the re-start of the world flight."
-On April 4, Fred's forty-fourth birthday, as he and his bride drove through Fresno on their way back to Oakland along the Golden State Highway, they hit another car head-on.
+On April 4, Noonan's 44th birthday, as he and his bride drove through Fresno on their way back to Oakland along the Golden State Highway, they hit another car head-on.
 Fred escaped with minor bruises, while Mary was hospitalized with "an extensive laceration on the knee and other injuries."
 The other driver was not injured, but the man's wife and infant daughter were treated for bruises and released.
 Noonan was cited for driving in the wrong lane.
 Noonan maintained a post office box address in Hollywood, and a business directory published later that year lists a residence address in Los Angeles.
 After the Electra was certified on May 19, Noonan was on hand in Burbank the next day for the "sneak takeoff" of the second world flight attempt.
 Three days later, Earhart and Noonan arrived in Florida, having completed the Electra's cross-country test flight.
 In Miami, Noonan took the opportunity to renew his acquaintance with Helen Day, a young woman he had met when he worked for Pan American's Caribbean Division.
 He wrote to Day at least four times during the world flight.